SpikeATac: A Multimodal Tactile Finger with Taxelized Dynamic Sensing for Dexterous Manipulation: Related Work

 Beyond PVDF, one can find many multimodal finger designs in the literature using a variety of sensing modalities.
 While many are flat form factors \cite{lu_gtac_2022, lima_dynamic_2020, martinez-hernandez_soft_2023, romano_human-inspired_2011}, we focus on multi-curved fingers that can sense diverse contacts during dexterous manipulation.
 Saloutos et al. built a spherical multimodal fingertip combining barometers and time-of-flight sensors \cite{saloutos_design_2023}, BioTac combines impedance sensing electrodes in both DC and AC configurations, temperature sensors, and a hydrophone for higher frequency vibration sensing \cite{fishel_bayesian_2012}, and TacTip and Minsound add a MEMS microphone to a camera-based tactile finger \cite{pestell_artificial_2022, andrussow_adding_2025}.
 Digit360 combines many modalities into a compact fingertip, including a camera, IMU, MEMS microphones, barometers, temperature sensors, and gas sensors \cite{lambeta_digitizing_2024}.

-All of these are valuable platforms for multimodal, dynamic manipulation. \textit{The primary innovation of our work is the exploration of multi-taxel PVDF in a multimodal finger.} Notably, multi-taxel PVDF provides distributed taxel sensing across the finger, rather than only a few dynamic and very high frequency ($>$ 1 kHz) transducers.
+All of these are valuable platforms for multimodal, dynamic manipulation. \textit{The primary innovation of our work is the exploration of multi-taxel PVDF in a multimodal finger.} Multi-taxel PVDF provides distributed sensing across the finger, rather than only a few dynamic, high frequency ($>$ 1 kHz) transducers.
+Lastly, we note that high bandwidth static sensors can also capture high frequency information.
+We favor a multimodal approach with designated dynamic sensors like PVDF so that the dynamic modality can be tuned to be sensitive to small transient events, while static sensors can preserve a larger dynamic range.